jacomof/DataVis/README.md

 # DataVis
-This is my bachelor's thesis code.
-It is the Unity project developed to implement and test the VR visualization techniques studied in the thesis.
+A comprehensive set of VR visualization techniques and perception tasks studied in my bachelor's thesis in the Universtitat Politècnica de Catalunya (UPC).

 - All of the relevant code is in Assets/Behaviors/